 Now you know how to find work-life balance

 As you can see, clear communication and thorough planning are essential for both employees and employers who want to support a healthy work-life balance.
-This is why we highly recommend trying Wrike’s free trial to create streamlined project timelines, accurate task durations, and productive scheduling that can help your team get more done in less time.
+This is why we highly recommend trying a free trial of Wrike's remote project management tools to create streamlined project timelines, accurate task durations, and productive scheduling that can help your team get more done in less time.